 Where a derivative is designated as a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised as other comprehensive income in equity.
 The amount recognised in equity is removed and included in profit or loss in the same period as the hedged cash flows affect profit or loss.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative portion.